Geo-NI: Geometry-aware Neural Interpolation for Light Field Rendering: Further Analysis

 \subsubsection{Relation to reconstruction without implicit depth}

 In our previous works~\cite{wu2019learning,wu2021revisiting}, we use a similar strategy that deploys sheared LFs or EPIs in learning-based methods.
 However, the concept in this paper is fundamentally different.
-First, in the proposed framework, we elaborately implant NI within the DIBR pipeline.
-While in~\cite{wu2021revisiting}, a fusion network is applied to directly blend the sheared EPIs without utilizing the concept of DIBR.
+1) In the proposed framework, we elaborately implant NI within the DIBR pipeline.
+While in~\cite{wu2021revisiting}, the sheared EPIs is implicitly blended via a fusion network without utilizing the concept of DIBR.
 The DIBR pipeline in the proposed framework is able to turn the deep neural network into a white box by explaining how the network weights each slice of sheared LF using reconstruction cost.
-Second, all the modules in our framework is differentiable, ensuring the end-to-end optimization.
+2) We encode the shear (depth) into the batch dimension of the networks so that we can handle inputs with different sampling by adjusting the shear range without retraining.
+3) All the modules in our framework are differentiable, ensuring end-to-end optimization.
 In contrast, the method in~\cite{wu2019learning} uses non-differentiable post-processing to reconstruct the high-angular resolution LF.
-Third, the method in~\cite{wu2019learning} requires depth propagation between views before the reconstruction.
+4) The method in~\cite{wu2019learning} requires depth propagation between views before the reconstruction.
 In the proposed Geo-NI framework, we measure the aliasing effects of the neural interpolated LFs to generate a 3D depth volume (as described in Eqn. \ref{eq:depth}) rather than a single view, which guarantees the view consistency in the rendered LFs.